Concern for a student

 - Physical or mental health concerns

 - Social or general concerns, including loss of a loved one

 Complete the CARE Referral form.
-This report is shared with the Dean of Students, who may connect the student of concern with appropriate resources.
-If you have any questions, feel free to contact the Dean of Students.
+This report is shared with the Student Life, who may connect the student of concern with appropriate resources.
+If you have any questions, feel free to contact the Student Life.

 - You’re doing more personal mentoring with a student than you find comfortable or you feel they’d benefit from talking to someone with professional training.

 - The student seems excessively sad, anxious, or irritable.

 - There’s a marked change from the student’s normal baseline of behavior.
 A typically strong and engaged student might start procrastinating, turning in poorly prepared work, missing class or meetings, or avoiding class or group participation.

 - You notice marked changes in a student’s appearance, such as deterioration in grooming, hygiene, or weight loss.